cmrhyq/Learning_code/English/Read/Shenzhen Daily News.md

 ​	Shanghai and Guangdong have maintained their lead in FTZ development.
 This year's report also incorporated Xinjiang's FTZ areas of Urumqi, Horgos, and Kashgar of the first time.
 ​	The report evaluates performance across key areas such as trade facilitation, investment liberalization, financial reform and innovation, governance, and the legal environment, as explained by Fu Zhengping, the institute's director.
 ​	Since establishing the fist pilot FTZ in Shanghai in 2013, China now has 21 FTZs nationwide.
 A total of 302 institutional innovations have bean nurtured in these areas before being promoted nationwide, according to the Ministry of Commerce.
+​	Over the past decade, these zones accounted for 18% of the nation's foreign investment and foreign trade volume, despite occupying less than 0.04% of the country's land area.